vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 ## Introductory matters

 Before we dive in, let's go over the tools we'll be using.
 Of course, you'll need Python 3, git, and your favorite Python IDE (I'm partial to [PyCharm](https://www.jetbrains.com/pycharm/)).
 To interface with Twitter, we'll be working with the excellent Twitter API wrapper [Tweepy](http://www.tweepy.org/).
-To generate our tweets, towe'll also work with [Markovify](https://github.com/jsvine/markovify), a Markov chain library.
+To generate our tweets, we'll also work with [Markovify](https://github.com/jsvine/markovify), a Markov chain library.
 Today, we'll get you set up with Tweepy & Markovify, write the `TweetBot` class, and get your new bot up & running.
 Roll up your sleeves, we've got some code to write!

 ## Setup: Getting your Twitter credentials & setting up your libraries

 To start, you'll need to get some Twitter credentials so that you can access the API.
 Unless you want your bot to post to your personal Twitter, I recommend [creating a new Twitter account](https://twitter.com/signup) for your bot and going through this process with the dedicated account.
 First, you'll need to register a new twitter app for your bot.
 I should mention here that you'll need to associate a unique phone number with the account in order to create an app.
 If you don't have a spare phone number laying around, you can either make use of a service like [Google Voice](https://voice.google.com) or [Burner](https://www.burnerapp.com/), or register the app on your primary Twitter account and go through the lengthy process of transferring the API key to another account, as outlined [on Molly White's blog](http://blog.mollywhite.net/twitter-bots-pt2/).
+Now would also be a good time to go over the [automation rules and best practices](https://support.twitter.com/articles/76915).
 In any case, once you've got an account registered, let's proceed:

 #### Getting your credentials